department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/plan-a-burial.md

 **If the person is a Veteran or Reservist, you'll also need to tell us if you'd like burial honors or memorial items, such as:**
  - [A burial flag](/burials-memorials/memorial-items/burial-flags/)
  - [A Presidential Memorial Certificate](/burials-memorials/memorial-items/presidential-memorial-certificates/)
- - Other possible military honors beyond the playing of Taps and flag folding and presentation
+ - Other possible military honors beyond the playing of "Taps" and flag folding and presentation

  [Request gravesite memorials and burial honors](/burials-memorials/memorial-items/).<br>
  [Learn more about military funeral honors](https://www.cem.va.gov/CEM/military_funeral_honors.asp).